 - Admin and operating costs were reduced by 70%

 - Productivity was increased by about 98%

 - 70% of professionals worked via smart mobile devices in 2018

 - The U.S alone has a 62% VDI adoption rate

 1. Simplified and Centralized Management

 Problems will come up with the infrastructure deployed requiring resolution.
 Work can be done remotely to resolve faults from the central station.
 Thus, a key benefit of VDI is simplified and centralized management.

 You can affect installations, troubleshooting procedures and upgrades without any action whatsoever being undertaken by the user.
 Activities like virtual creation of desktops can be deployed without affecting the end-users’ productivity in any way.
 Flexibility via VDI gives unique advantages.

-Devices like mobiles, tablets, and Thin Clients are now accessible since VDI utilizes basic I-O (input-Output) data.
+Devices like mobiles, tablets, and Thin Clients are now accessible since VDI benefits & utilizes basic I-O (input-Output) data.
 Furthermore, because of this unique capability, users now have within the reach software that normally would not have been available to them, like Windows-based software packages on a Mac.
 Users now have enhanced capability due to accessibility.

 4. BYOD – Bring Your Own Device